webmakaka/Machine-Learning-on-Kubernetes/docs/07-model-deployment-and-automation.md

 <br/>

-replace an image on imabe above
+replace an image on image above

 <br/>